Shuki Levy

 Shuki Levy (שוקי לוי; born June 3, 1947) is an Israeli-American music composer and television producer.
-Levy's best known work is soundtrack compositions for children's television programs of the 1980s, such as The Real Ghostbusters, Inspector Gadget, The Mysterious Cities of Gold, M.A.S.K., Dinosaucers, He-Man and the Masters of the Universe, She-Ra: Princess of Power, and Jayce and the Wheeled Warriors.
-In the 1990s, he became known chiefly for his work on the Power Rangers franchise, Digimon: Digital Monsters, Masked Rider, VR Troopers, and Big Bad Beetleborgs.
-He has also written and directed numerous episodes for some these television shows, and directed a few films, such as Perfect Victims (1988) and Blind Vision (1991).
-He was also part of a musical duo known as Shuky & Aviva (alternatively Shuki & Aviva) with his partner Aviva Paz.
+Levy created soundtrack compositions for children's television programs of the 1980s, such as The Real Ghostbusters, Inspector Gadget, The Mysterious Cities of Gold, M.A.S.K., Dinosaucers, He-Man and the Masters of the Universe, She-Ra: Princess of Power, and Jayce and the Wheeled Warriors.
+In the 1990s, he worked on the Power Rangers franchise, Digimon: Digital Monsters, Masked Rider, VR Troopers, and Big Bad Beetleborgs.
+He has also written and directed episodes for some these television shows, and directed a few films, such as Perfect Victims (1988) and Blind Vision (1991).
+He was also part of the musical duo Shuky & Aviva (alternatively Shuki & Aviva), with his partner Aviva Paz.

-Life and career

-Beginnings
+Early life

-Levy was born in British Mandate of Palestine (now Israel) in 1947.
-His father was an Ashkenazi Jew originally from Russia, and his mother of Sephardic Jewish origin.
+Levy was born in Jaffa, British Mandate of Palestine.
+His father was an Ashkenazi Jew originally from Russia, and his mother of Sephardi Jewish origin.

 His career began as a singer and music performer, playing in various clubs around Tel Aviv.
-He also appeared in the musical "Hair."
+He also appeared in the musical Hair.

+Career

 Shuky & Aviva

-During the 1970s, Levy performed in France and Germany as a duo known as "Shuki & Aviva" or "Shuky and Aviva" as written on a lot of the duos song releases.
-Together with his partner Aviva Paz he scored a hit single throughout Europe called "Signorina - Concertina" which sold two million copies.
-Levy composed "Halayla", the Israeli entry to the 1981 Eurovision Song Contest.
+During the 1970s, Levy performed in France and Germany with Aviva Paz as the duo "Shuki & Aviva" or "Shuky and Aviva".
+Paz was also born in the British Mandate of Palestine, and four years older than him.
+Together they scored a hit single throughout Europe called "Signorina - Concertina" which sold two million copies.
+He also appeared with her on several other releases and music videos.
+In 1975, Shuki & Aviva sung "You and Me and Two Dreams", which competed as one of the possible German entries during the preliminary rounds of the 1975 Eurovision Song Contest.
+Levy later composed "Halayla", the Israeli entry to the 1981 Eurovision Song Contest.